 In this article, we will help you prepare for your interviews by listing out the most common job interview questions for freshers and their Sample answers.

 20 Common Interview Questions For Freshers And How To Answer Them

-This is one question that interviewees always ask candidates.
+This is one question that interviewers always ask candidates.
 The purpose is to check your communication skills and train of thought.
-It is one of the most common interview questions for fresher Here, you need to talk about your life experiences that have contributed to upskilling yourself.
-You can also speak briefly about who you are as a person, where you are from and have been, and your education.
+Here, you need to talk about your life experiences that have contributed to your upskilling.
+You can also speak briefly about who you are, where you are from and have been, and your educational background.

 - Provide an answer that the interviewer won’t see in your resume.